ligi/docs/trezor-user/whatsinthebox.rst

 - User manual
 - Set of stickers (4 pcs)

 .. note:: Your TREZOR doesn't have any batteries in it.
-So you won't see anything on the screen until you plug it in.
+So you won't see anything on the screen until you plug it in your computer or phone.

 Check the security seal
 -----------------------

 Make sure that couple of the silver security seals are unbroken to ensure you are working with an authentic TREZOR device.
+Your device should be also wrapped in a thin plastic foil and the package itself carefully sealed with a strong glue.

   .. image:: images/IMG_1339.jpg